deanwampler/spark-scala-tutorial/README.markdown

 Note the `output` directory listed in the log messages.
 Use your workstation's file browser or a command window to view the output in the directory, which will be `output/kjv-wc3`.
 You should find `_SUCCESS` and `part-00000` files, following Hadoop conventions, where the latter contains the actual data for the "partitions".
 The `_SUCCESS` files are empty.
 They are written when output to the `part-NNNNN` files is completed, so that other applications watching the directory know it's safe to read the data.

 ### Running a Hadoop Example

+> Make sure you completed the Hadoop setup instructions above and read the important notes contained there.

 Start SBT and invoke the command, `run hadoop.HWordCount3`.
 There will be more log messages and it will take longer to run.